 Norwegian Cruise Line

-Norwegian's dress is relatively casual and a bit more family friendly in some respects.
+Dress codes with Norwegian are relatively casual and family friendly.
 Children under 12 may wear dress shorts in dining areas, for example.
-Likewise, they recommend appropriate clothing for youngsters who may be a little more sensitive to air conditioning in some public spaces of the vessel.
-In general, some items are required at all times, such as footwear and a top.
-Swim wear is not welcome outside of the buffet or outdoor restaurant.
+They also recommend appropriate clothing for youngsters who may be a little more sensitive to air conditioning in some public spaces of the vessel.
+While things are a bit more casual than some cruise lines, you’ll still need footwear and a top unless you’re swimming.
+Swim wear is, however, not an OK choice outside of the outdoor dining options.
 Expect casual dress for much of the rest of the itinerary, but note that tank tops for men, alongside any flip-flops, baseball caps, visors, overly faded or ripped/torn jeans or those worn below the hips are not allowed in any main or specialty dining.
-Formal dining and certain specialty restaurants may call for something a little more elegant, with country club casual acceptable but only closed toe shoes for men.
-Make sure you ask about themed nights for your specific sailing, such as the White Hot Party!
+Formal dining and certain specialty restaurants may call for something a little more elegant, think country club casual but the men will still need closed toed shoes.
+Ask about themed nights during your specific sailing!

-Shipboard gratuities may be adjusted while enjoying a sailing, but represent the value delivered by your service staff during the itinerary.
 Norwegian now features a fleet-wide rate which varies depending on cabin category.
 For The Haven, Suites, and Concierge categories, a daily rate of US$18.00 per person per day applies.
-For Mini-Suites cabin categories and below, a rate of US$15.00 per person per day applies.
+For Mini-Suites cabin categories and below, a rate of US$15.50 per person per day applies.
 Rates are applied to all passengers aged 3 and older.

 ©2016 NCL CORPORATION LTD. SHIPS’ REGISTRY: BAHAMAS AND USA